khan-talha/learnmorepythonthehardway/README.md

 # learnpythonthehardway
-Summarizes key learnings from Learn Python The Hard Way
+## Key learnings and exercise solutions to exercises in the book ***'Learn More Python The Hard Way'*** by **Zed A. Shaw**.

+There are 52 exercises.
+This repository attempts to provide solutions and notes on exercises.